 Australia's 2016 Census quite surprisingly recorded 91,022 Jews, a decline of 6.5% versus 2011.
 The explanation is easily found in changes introduced by the Australian Bureau of Statistics in the Census form.
-The option "No religion" was moved from the bottom to the top in the list of printed options.
-The result was a dramatic increase by 45.5% in the number of all Australians reporting no religion.
+The option No religion was moved from the bottom to the top in the list of printed options.
+The result was a dramatic increase by

+45.5% in the number of all Australians reporting no religion.
 Several other religions lost respondents: Anglicans 15.7%, Eastern Orthodox 10.7%, Catholics, 2.7%, and Other Christians 4.7%.
 Judaism did not appear as a printed option in the questionnaire but only as a write-in option.
+The suggestion of the No religion response option as the first on the list must have affected reporting of Judaism as well.
 The 2011 Census had reported a Jewish population of 97,336, compared to 88,831 in 2006 and 83,993 in 2001 (Australian Bureau of Statistics 2002, 2007, 2012; Eckstein 2003; Graham 2012, 2014a, 2014b).
 In view of the general non-response to the 2016 question about religion, but also in view of indications of a lower non-response in more densely Jewish residential areas, adjusted figures suggest totals of 100,800 in 2001 and 112,000 in 2011, a ten-year increase of 11.2% (Graham 2014a).

-The Jewish population is highly concentrated in Melbourne and Sydney, which in 2011 together comprised 85% of the total.
-Intermarriage in Australia is less frequent than in most other Western large and medium-size communities, but it is on the rise and affecting the Jewish birth rate.
-Accounting for such factors as continuing immigration from South Africa, the FSU, and Israel, moderate but rising intermarriage rates, but also the community's rather old age composition (Eckstein 2009; Markus et al. 2009; Markus et al. 2011; Forrest and Sheskin 2014; Graham and Markus 2018), we estimated the core Jewish population at 113,400 in 2018-the world's ninth largest.
+The Jewish population is highly concentrated in Melbourne and Sydney, which in 2016 together comprised about 85% of the total.
+Intermarriage in Australia was less frequent than in most other Western large and medium-size communities, but it was on the rise and affecting the effective Jewish birth rate (Graham 2018).
+The community's rather old age composition reflects a fairly high death rate (Eckstein 2009; Markus et al. 2009; Markus et al. 2011; Forrest and Sheskin 2014).
+Yet, there possibly existed a small positive difference between an estimated 1,200 Jewish births and about 900 Jewish funerals around 2016 (Graham and Narunski 2019).
+Factors of Jewish population growth were continuing immigration from South Africa, the FSU, and Israel, and moderate though rising intermarriage rates.
+Based on the new GEN17 Australian Jewish Community Survey (Graham and Markus 2018), and a re-evaluation of the 2016 census (Graham and Narunski 2019), we upwardly corrected the previous core Jewish population estimate by 4,500, raising it to 118,000 in 2019-the world's ninth largest.